-- Promotion be granted. - Promotion be denied. - (q) The committee Chairperson will submit the list of candidates to the Dean together with for each candidate a curriculum vitae and the complete dossier, an evaluation of each of the categories identified in the relevant University Criteria and the Approved Standards for tenure and/or promotion, and the cluster-level Tenure and Promotion Committee's vote and recommendation by November 15. - (r) Once the appropriate committee has made its recommendation, the Chairperson of the committee shall so advise the candidate in writing within two weeks.
+- Granted - Not granted - (q) The committee Chairperson will submit the list of candidates to the Dean together with for each candidate a curriculum vitae and the complete dossier, an evaluation of each of the categories identified in the relevant University Criteria and the Approved Standards for tenure and/or promotion, and the cluster-level Tenure and Promotion Committee's vote and recommendation by November 30. - (r) Once the appropriate committee has made its recommendation, the Chairperson of the committee shall so advise the candidate in writing within two weeks.
 In the case of a recommendation against tenure and/or promotion the written communication will indicate to the candidate how they did not meet the relevant University Criteria as explicated by the Approved Unit Standards.
-In the case of a deferral of tenure and/or promotion, the written communication will indicate to the candidate to the candidate to the candidate to the candidate the area or areas of performance the committee would expect evidence of further development before recommending in favour of tenure and/or promotion.
-A candidate may at this time submit additional information to the Dean if they believe their case not to have been adequately represented.

-(s) Up to two weeks prior to the commencement of the meetings of the UPC where the candidate is being considered, the candidate shall have the right to add material not previously available.
+In the case of a deferral of tenure and/or promotion, the written communication will indicate to the candidate the area or areas of performance the committee would expect evidence of further development before recommending in favour of tenure and/or promotion.
+A candidate may at this time submit additional information to the Dean if they believe their case not to have been adequately represented. - (s) Up to two weeks prior to the commencement of the meetings of the UPC where the candidate is being considered, the candidate shall have the right to add material not previously available.
 Prior to the commencement of the meetings of the UPC, the candidate shall have the right to transmit information to their Dean about acceptance of publications, awards and successful grant applications that were not included at the time of the original submission of the vitae.